ryanng180/Monte-Carlo-Simulation-of-a-Stock-Portfolio-in-Python/README.md

 ```

 ## Running the MC simulation
-<ul>Run the Monte_Carlo.py script to execute the Monte Carlo simulation.
-The script fetches data for 5 preselected Australian stocks, computes their mean returns and covariance matrix, and then runs the simulation to predict future portfolio values.</ul>
+Run the Monte_Carlo.py script to execute the Monte Carlo simulation.
+The script fetches data for 5 preselected Australian stocks, computes their mean returns and covariance matrix, and then runs the simulation to predict future portfolio values.

 **Fetch Data**:
 <ul>It defines a get_data function to fetch historical stock data from Yahoo Finance, compute daily returns, mean returns, and the covariance matrix.</ul>